ngudbhav/excel-to-mysql/readme.md

 # excel-to-mysql <img src="https://travis-ci.org/ngudbhav/excel-to-mysql.svg?branch=master"> <br> <a href="https://nodei.co/npm/excel-to-mysql/"><img src="https://nodei.co/npm/excel-to-mysql.png"></a>
 This module converts your correctly formatted Excel spreadsheet to a specified table in specified database in MYSQL.
+The queries can also be written in a file (BETA).

 # Excel Formats Supported
-Supported Excel formats are XLS/XLSX
+Supported Excel formats are XLS/XLSX/CSV.

 # Usage
 The Database must already be created in MYSQL.
 A table name should be provided.
+Please keep the column names in String format only.

 # Spreadsheet Format
-Please have a look at the sample Excel sheets provided to have a clear view of the File. <a href="https://go.microsoft.com/fwlink/?LinkID=521962">Microsoft Sample Sheet</a>
+Please have a look at the sample Excel sheets provided to have a clear view of the File. <a href="https://go.microsoft.com/fwlink/?LinkID=521962">Microsoft Sample Sheet (XLSX)</a>

 # Installation
 ```sh